-* Save your original, unpublished essay (from 1,500 to 9,000 words) as a Word document and attach it to your e-mail.
+- Save your original, unpublished essay (from 1,500 to 9,000 words) as a Word document.
 Include the essay title, your full name, postal address, phone number, and e-mail address.
-Type “Foodways Essay Contest” in the subject description of the e-mail and send the submission to Theresa Vaughan at [email protected].

 Submissions should be previously unpublished, either in print or on the Web.
 Decisions of the judges are final.
 The Foodways Section is not responsible for late, lost, incomplete, or illegible e-mail or for any computer-related, online, or technical malfunctions that may occur in the submission process.
 Submissions are considered void if illegible, incomplete, damaged, irregular, altered, counterfeit, produced in error, or obtained through fraud or theft.
 The winner will be paid by check.
 Federal, state, and local taxes are the sole responsibility of the contest winners.